-At the same time, government guidelines recommend insulation of at least 270mm to prevent heat escaping through your loft.
+At the same time, government guidelines recommend insulation of at least 270mm to prevent heat from escaping through your loft.
 To make matters more complicated, extra space is needed between insulation and floorboards to allow free airflow.
-This prevents condensation forming, which could easily seep through plasterboard and cause damp in the house.
+This prevents condensation from forming, which could easily seep through plasterboard and cause dampness in the house.

 What Do I Get from It?